stephen-francis/mbta-v2/README.md

 }];

 ```
-In this case, for stop id 70065, which is Porter Square, you'd see the following output:
+in this case, for stop id 70065, which is Porter Square, you'd see the following output:

-931_

-933_
+###931_

+###933_

-These represent the two Red Line routes that are available at said stop.
+these represent the two Red Line routes that are available at Porter Square, just like you asked for!

+now, you can use these routes to find get the schedule, other stops, train arrival times, and alerts you need to be mindful of.